Updated for 2024

 Through service learning, students follow a lesson plan created by their school or other educational program, while having flexibility and creative input into a service project spearheaded by a community-based group.
 This hands-on approach to learning also engages teens in reflection and discussion about what they’d like to accomplish through their project, how they can change or improve along the way, and what impact their project had in the end.

 At the end of this article is a list of volunteer abroad programs that include service learning.
 You also can learn more about service learning from the National Youth Leadership Council.

 Global Vision International hosts thousands of under 18 volunteers each year and have an impeccable track records in keeping their young participants healthy and safe.
-So how do you go about choosing the right teen and high school volunteer abroad program?
+So how do you go about choosing the right student travel program?
 In most ways, you’ll want to use the same checklist for any other volunteer project:

 My mom still gets a little on edge whenever I travel.
 I’m not sure it’s something that ever goes away, but after years of solo trips to countries she knows as “The murder capital of the world,” or “Your dad and I had a friend who was killed there in the 80s” I’ve learned how to approach her most common travel fears (and hopefully yours as well).
 Below are some especially important considerations for participants in under 18 volunteer abroad programs:

 “What if you get sick or hurt?”
 It doesn’t matter if your child is in perfect health and has never had a broken bone in his life—it’s still a legitimate concern and one you won’t shake until he gets back home.
 Three things to do: